socketry/utopia/guides/middleware/readme.md

 use Utopia::Static,
 	# The root path to serve files from:
 	root: "path/to/root",
-	# The mime-types to recognize/serve:
+	# The file extension groups to recognize/serve:
 	types: [:default, :xiph],
 	# Cache-Control header for files:
 	cache_control: 'public, max-age=7200'